twinfoundation/entity-storage/packages/entity-storage-connector-file/docs/reference/classes/FileEntityStorageConnector.md

 • **options.loggingConnectorType?**: `string`

-The type of logging connector to use.
+The type of logging connector to use, defaults to "logging".

 • **options.entitySchema**: `string`